english-blog/english-blog.github.io/_posts/2013-11-17-wake-up-at-5-AM-daily-48-day-challenge-results.md

 * **Emotional Freedom Technique** - I used to spend time regularly in EFT with Ho'oponopono in the morning times.
 The frequency has been reduced in recent days.
 Planning to do this regularly.

-* **Personal Development** - I downloaded a lot of personal development workbooks / small booklets over a period of time.
+* **Personal Development** - I downloaded a lot of personal development workbooks / small booklets over some time.
 I spent a considerable amount of time, working on myself.
 I cannot give the complete list of small PDFs here.

 * **BedTime Stories** - I know this is completely irrelevant to the context here.
 But, we started reading out fiction stories to each other in bed, before we sleep.
 We make sure we go to bed 30 minutes earlier than usual.
 I kinda like this.
 Rekindling the storyteller in each of us :)